apache/beam-site/src/documentation/programming-guide.md

 > **NOTE:** This content applies only to the Beam SDK for Java.
 The Beam SDK for Python does not support triggers.

-When collecting and grouping data into windows, Beam must determine when to emit the aggregated results of each window.
+When collecting and grouping data into windows, Beam uses **triggers** to determine when to emit the aggregated results of each window (referred to as a *pane*).
 If you use Beam's default windowing configuration and [default trigger](#default-trigger), Beam outputs the aggregated result when it [estimates all data has arrived](#watermarks-late-data), and discards all subsequent data for that window.

-**Triggers** allow you to change this default behavior and specify when Beam emits the aggregated results for each window (referred to as a *pane*).
+You can set triggers for your `PCollection`s to change this default behavior and specify when to emit the aggregated results for each window.
+Beam provides a number of pre-built triggers that you can set:

+*   **Event time triggers**.
+These triggers operate on the event time, as indicated by the timestamp on each data element.
+Beam's default trigger is event time-based.
+*   **Processing time triggers**.
+These triggers operate on the processing time -- the time when the data element is processed at any given stage in the pipeline.
+*   **Data-driven triggers**.
+These triggers operate by examining the data as it arrives in each window, and firing when that window has received a certain number of data elements.
+*   **Composite triggers**.
+These triggers combine multiple triggers in some logical way.

 At a high level, triggers provide two additional capabilities compared to simply outputting at the end of a window:

 *   Triggers allow Beam to emit early results, before all the data in a given window has arrived.
 *   Triggers allow processing of late data.